coreyjpoff/log_analysis/README.md

 To run, enter command:
  `python log_analysis.py`

 The results will be printed to the console.
 No views are used.
+An example of the output is provided in output.txt.

 **_What are the most popular three articles of all time?_**
 Method: